Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

   \r

   <p>Next we create some variables to store our user email, password,
-  dashboard URL and the URL for the web page containing all of our links, in this case I have named it content.</p>
+  dashboard URL and the URL for the page containing all of our content pages, in this case I have named it content.</p>